-Why Choosing the Right Glass Company Matters
+Why Choosing the Right Glass Manufacturer Matters

 Choosing the right glass manufacturer for your next architectural glass project can seem overwhelming.
-With many glass companies to choose from, how do you know which one is going to best meet your needs?
+With many custom glass manufacturing companies to choose from, how do you know which one is going to best meet your needs?
 As a starting point, look for these seven characteristics:

 Jockimo owner, Tim Casey, at Vegas Glass, 1977.